Diving Squad Rating:

-Iruvai, meaning “sunny season”, is a beautiful wooden boat constructed by local craftsmen in 2008.
-The wooden interior gives it an extremely vintage and classic feel.
+“Iruvai, meaning “sunny season”, is a beautiful wooden boat constructed by local craftsmen in 2008.
+The wooden interior gives it a vintage, classic sort of feel.

-Despite this, guests have all the modern comforts they’ll need – including aircon, delicious food, spacious cabins with comfortable beds, a huge solarium with a hot tub and an indoor saloon with a massive flat-screen TV!
+Despite this, guests have all the modern comforts they’ll need – aircon, delicious food, spacious cabins with comfortable beds, a huge solarium with a hot tub and an indoor saloon with a massive flat-screen TV!

 The crew are extremely friendly and helpful; they have a huge smile every day and the dive guides really excelled at keeping dives fun and safe.